Home > Madrid Travel

 2. Relais & Châteaux Hotel Orfila • Serrano • $$$$

 On a quiet residential street in Alonso Martínez, this revamped 19th-century mansion comes with plenty of theatrical flourishes, including a grand lobby used to stage plays in the 1920s.
-Traditionally-styled rooms feature upholstered headboards, heavy drapes, hydromassage tubs, and iPod docks.
+Traditionally-styled rooms feature upholstered headboards, heavy drapes, and hydromassage tubs.
 Amenities include a rooftop terrace and garden, and the on-site Jardín de Orfila restaurant serves sophisticated dishes made from seasonal produce.
 Conveniently located for exploring the ‘Golden Triangle’, upmarket shopping, plus bar-hopping in Chueca.

 Map • +34 917 02 77 70

 3. Hotel Urban • Centro • $$$